Fireflies AI Review —

 The strongest difference between the way Fireflies is positioned and the way it actually behaves at enterprise scale is worth naming directly, because most reviews stop at the feature list and miss what deployment actually looks like inside real organisations.

 The Silent Guest Problem.
 Despite Chrome extensions and ongoing development toward botless recording, most Fireflies deployments still rely on Fred joining meetings as a visible participant.
 Every attendee can see the bot in the participant list.
-This is not a minor UX detail — it changes meeting psychology.
+This isn't a minor UX detail.
+It changes meeting psychology.
 In a client call, Fred's presence signals recording.
 In an HR interview, it signals surveillance.
 In an executive strategy session, it signals documentation that may outlast the conversation's intended context.

-Fireflies promotes universal organisational memory.
-But most enterprises do not have universal recording tolerance.
-Sales and customer success teams typically embrace persistent memory — it improves CRM accuracy, call coaching, and continuity.
-HR, executive leadership, legal, and recruiting teams frequently resist it — searchable permanence creates legal discoverability risk, candidate discomfort, and strategic exposure that leadership is unwilling to accept.
+Fireflies promotes universal organisational memory, but most enterprises don't have universal recording tolerance.
+Sales and customer success teams typically embrace persistent memory because it improves CRM accuracy, call coaching, and continuity.
+HR, executive leadership, legal, and recruiting teams frequently resist it, since searchable permanence creates legal discoverability risk, candidate discomfort, and strategic exposure that leadership isn't willing to accept.

 The Garbage In, Garbage Out Search Paradox.
 Semantic retrieval assumes reasonably structured conversational flow.
 Real meetings are frequently nonlinear, interrupted, context-switch heavy, and emotionally fragmented.
-When you search for "pricing approval" you may retrieve side conversations, interruptions, partial decisions made in passing, and mentions of pricing that have nothing to do with the approval you are looking for.
+Search for "pricing approval" and you may retrieve side conversations, interruptions, partial decisions made in passing, and mentions of pricing that have nothing to do with the approval you're looking for.

 Searchable Entropy.
-When Fireflies auto-joins every scheduled call, workspaces accumulate quickly — cancelled calls that Fred joined anyway, duplicate recordings from technical failures, internal check-ins that had no searchable value.
+When Fireflies auto-joins every scheduled call, workspaces accumulate quickly: cancelled calls that Fred joined anyway, duplicate recordings from technical failures, internal check-ins with no real searchable value.
 Without active governance, the workspace risks becoming a noisy library rather than a useful one.

 The real challenge is cultural,